JM-1683/dallevision-server/README.md

 To start, run `node server.js` (add in whatever environmental vars you see fit).
 The file generation sequences will start, and any client-side application will be able to hit the API endpoints /getImages and /vote.

-The next commit or so will include a better logging system, more comprehensively-defined routes, the transmission of images from the server to the client in binary format instead of Base64, an overhaul of the image generation -> archiving process so the `current folder -> archives` method is eliminated, and other features.
+The next commit or so will include a better logging system, more comprehensively-defined routes, the transmission of images from the server to the client in binary format instead of Base64, an overhaul of the image generation -> archiving process so the `current folder -> archives` method is eliminated, the utilization of HTTPS, and other features.

 A Dockerfile for building an image has been included.